3L happy with CVRD staff reversal of ruling - BC Local News

 A decision by Comox Valley Regional District staff to overturn a ruling announced at a committee of the whole meeting is good news for the company affected.

-At the July 17 committee of the whole meeting, a vote was held to consider a minor amendment to the Regional Growth Strategy.
+At the July 17 committee of the whole, a vote was held to consider a minor amendment to the Regional Growth Strategy.

+The changes being requested by 3L Developments surround adding a new settlement node in the RGS, in the Stotan Falls area, which would pave the way for the company’s proposed residential project.

+The board voted 5-3 in favour of the recommendation, at which point James Warren, general manager of corporate services for the CVRD, declared the motion defeated, stating a supermajority of two-thirds was needed.

 On July 18, when transcribing the minutes, staff determined that the supermajority rule imposed at committee of the whole was not applicable, and reversed the decision.